 RANGEEND_KING_PHILIP'S_WAR Metacom's War (a.k.a.
 King Philip's War) ends in a decisive English victory, resulting in the expulsion of Algonquians from southern New England.
 This in turn opens the way to English expansion throughout the area.
 This is a turning point in the history of New England; from here on, Puritans tend to depict Native Americans as the embodiments of human sinfulness.
 New England therefore holds a serious responsibility; it must conquer the indigenous people or break its covenant with God.

-Puritan minister Increase Mather publishes a Brief History of the War with the Indians in New England, in which he argues that the war has been a form of divine judgment sent upon the second generation of Puritans for having failed to follow "the blessed design of their Fathers."
+Puritan minister Increase Mather publishes A Brief History of the War with the Indians in New England, in which he argues that the war has been a form of divine judgment sent upon the second generation of Puritans for having failed to follow "the blessed design of their Fathers."
 He says that the new generation has forsaken church protection by seeking material gain over spiritual purity.

 Mary Rowlandson publishes her captivity narrative, The Sovereignty and Goodness of God.
-The is one of the first American captivity narratives, which will become a significant literary genre.
+This is one of the first American captivity narratives, which will become a significant literary genre.
 They express moralistic tales for young people, celebrate representatives of commonly held values, and provide sentimental tales of suffering along with the thrill of adventure and nearly constant peril.

-The New England Primer is published and becomes the most widely used reading instruction text in American history.
+The New England Primer is published and becomes the most widely-used reading instruction text in American history.